tatmil-99/cover-letter-automator/README.md

 ## Features

-- CRUD functionality of job data using commands in the CLI
+- CRUD functionality of job data stored in dictionary
 - Long term data persistance for past job entries (feature to come with SQLite)
 - File reading and writing for updating cover letter template
 - PDF formatting and generation of cover letter .txt file
 - Option to generate PDF cover letter without storing job data